SFDO-Tooling/Snowfakery/docs/index.md

 from snowfakery.plugins import SnowfakeryPlugin

 class DoGood(SnowfakeryPlugin):
-    """Plugin which generates a summataion helper"""
+    """Plugin which generates a summation helper"""
     ...
 ```